conda-forge/conda-forge.github.io/src/orga/subteams.rst

 Responsibility
 --------------
-Introducing a recipe for most users is the first step of becoming involved with the development of ``conda-forge``.
+Introducing a recipe for most users is the first step of becoming involved with the development of conda-forge.
 Especially for new maintainers it is crucial to be able to ask questions and receive helpful and constructive feedback.

 The staging team is responsible for:

  - Reviewing and merging pull requests in ``conda-forge/staged-recipes``.
- - Answering questions and giving feedback regarding ``conda-forge`` requirements.
+ - Answering questions and giving feedback regarding conda-forge requirements.
  - Identifying common misconceptions and problems due to unclear documentation.
  - Help the documentation team maintain clear documentation that simplifies contributing packages.
  - Assist core in supporting feedstock maintainers when questions/issues arise during recipe maintenance.